digital-services-act/transparency-database/resources/markdown/api-documentation.md

 This is required if DECISION_GROUND_INCOMPATIBLE_CONTENT was the decision_ground.
-This is a small text that explains why the content is considered as incompatible on that grounds.
+This is a small text that explains why the content is considered as incompatible on that ground.

 Limited to 2000 characters.